root-project/root/README/ReleaseNotes/v610/index.md

 ## Geometry Libraries

+## Dictionaries
+- Stop dictionary generation early, during AST scanning, if a union is selected for I/O as this is not supported (triggered by [ROOT-8492](https://sft.its.cern.ch/jira/browse/ROOT-8492))

 ## I/O Libraries
 - [[https://sft.its.cern.ch/jira/browse/ROOT-8478](https://sft.its.cern.ch/jira/browse/ROOT-8478)] - Prompt error when building streamer info and a data member is a vector<T> w/o dictionary